 Healing Hashimotos' Disease Naturally

 Your thyroid is your body’s engine, and it powers so many physiologic processes such as keeping you energized, managing your heart rate, keeping your digestive system moving, regulating your mood, maintaining your body temperature, regulating your metabolism, and so much more.
 But when your thyroid is out of balance such as in hypothyroidism, hyperthyroidism, Hashimoto’s or Grave’s disease all the above mentioned are thrown out of balance.
+Two autoimmune disorders predominate in the thyroid gland: Hashimoto’s thyroiditis and Graves’ disease.
+Hashimoto’s thyroiditis is also known as chronic lymphocytic thyroiditis or chronic autoimmune thyroiditis and involves the production of antibodies against thyroid peroxidase and/or thyroglobulin.
+Thyroid peroxidase is the enzyme that oxidizes iodide ions to form iodine atoms for incorporation into T3 and T4 hormones in the colloid.
+Thyroglobulin is the bigger protein that stores T3 and T4 in the colloid.

 In Hashimoto’s your immune system has become overstressed and is mistakenly attacking your own thyroid tissue, causing your thyroid to become inflamed and manipulate hormones.
 This slows down all of your metabolic processes, and can lead to weight gain, digestive issues, hair loss, fatigue, mood imbalances, and countless other symptoms.